hydro-project/cloudburst/docs/local-mode.md

 ## Prerequisites

 Cloudburst currently only supports Python3.
-To install Python dependencies, simply run `pip install -r requirements.txt` from the Cloudburst source directory.
+To install Python dependencies, simply run `pip3 install -r requirements.txt` from the Cloudburst source directory.

 Before running Cloudburst, we need to compile its Protobufs locally to generate the Python dependency files. `scripts/build.sh` automatically does this for you and installs them in the correct location, but it requires having the `protoc` tool installed.
 If you need to remove the locally compiled protobufs, you can run `bash scripts/clean.sh`.

+Prepackaged scripts to install dependencies such as `protoc` on Fedora, Debian, and macOS can be found in `common/scripts/install-dependencies(-osx).sh`.
+To install the common submodule run `git submodule update --init --recursive`.

 Finally, Cloudburst requires access to the Anna Python client, which is in the Anna KVS repository.
 A default script to clone the Anna repository and install the client (the client is not currently `pip`-installable) can be found in `scripts/install-anna.sh`.
 You can customize the installation location by adding the `--prefix` flag to the `setup.py` command.